swift-server/swift-aws-lambda-runtime/Examples/S3_Soto/README.md

 `APIGatewayV2Request` and `APIGatewayV2Response` are defined in the [Swift AWS Lambda Events](https://github.com/swift-server/swift-aws-lambda-events) library.

-The handler creates AWS and S3 clients.
-It then calls `listBuckets()` on the S3 client and receives an output response.
+The handler creates two clients : an AWS client that manages the communication with AWS API and and the S3 client that expose the S3 API.
+Then, the handler calls `listBuckets()` on the S3 client and receives an output response.
-It then extract the list of bucket names from the output to create a `\n` separated list of names, as a `String`
+Finally, the handler extracts the list of bucket names from the output to create a `\n`-separated list of names, as a `String`.

 ## Build & Package

-To build the package, type the following commands.
+To build the package, type the following command.

 ```bash
 swift build